 A “thwapping” sound indicates that something is stuck in the blades of the blower.
 Moreover, this sound can also be heard when something is stuck inside the housing of the furnace.
 The sound is similar to the noise made by playing cards when they are attached to the spokes of a bicycle wheel.

-You should get the unit checked by a professional technician to get the problem resolved.
-Not taking any action can cause strain on the motor, resulting in a major system breakdown.
+Even if you can stand the noise, you should get the unit checked by one of our techs to get the problem resolved.
+Not taking any action can cause strain on the motor, resulting in a major system breakdown down the road.

 4. Banging or popping noises